 Tours with the Shipyard Pals happen twice a day on Wednesdays and Sundays.
 The first tour each day is at 11:00 am and the second one is at 1:00 pm.
 (Note: Although free to join, donations are greatly appreciated.)

-To learn more about the tours, see our article about Shipyard Pals or visit the Museum of North Vancouver’s Events Page.
+See our article about Shipyard Pals or visit the Museum of North Vancouver’s Events Page to learn more about these tours.

 Museum Accessibility and Parking